sap-tutorials/Tutorials/tutorials/gcp-hxe-evt-bq-2/gcp-hxe-evt-bq-2.md

 ## Details
 ### You will learn
+  - How to connect to SAP Web IDE for SAP HANA and create a multi-target application
+  - How to create a database module based on an HDI container
+  - How to connect to the physical tenant database and create a plain schema
+  - How to create a Virtual Source to connect to Google BigQuery and import data

-  - **THIS TUTORIAL SERIES CAN ONLY BE EXECUTED AT TECHED**  as it is.
+**THIS TUTORIAL SERIES CAN ONLY BE EXECUTED AT TECHED**  as it is.
 Please find us at the Google booth in the AppSpace and we will provide everything you will need.
-  - Connect to SAP Web IDE for SAP HANA and create a Multi Target Application
-  - Create a database module based on an HDI container
-  - Connect to the physical tenant database and create a plain schema
-  - Create a Virtual Source to connect to Google BigQuery and import data

 ---